-I can’t blame you if your first instinct is to avoid all restaurants lining Váci Street, Budapest’s version of La Rambla.
-When hostesses, dressed in folk outfits, try to lure unsuspecting tourists with "traditional Hungarian tourist menus," the correct reaction is to move on swiftly.
+I can’t blame you if your first instinct is to avoid all restaurants on Váci Street, Budapest’s version of La Rambla.
+You know it's time to move on when hostesses, dressed in folk outfits, try to lure you with "traditional Hungarian tourist menus."
 La Botte is somewhat of an exception.
-Only somewhat, because parts of the restaurant mimic the neighboring places: goulash soup tops the menu, and the interior, featuring red-and-white checkered tablecloths and rustic wooden banquettes, is an uninspired attempt to recreate a Hungarian countryside ambiance.
+Only somewhat, because part of the restaurant mimics the neighboring places, serving goulash soup amid a rustic Hungarian countryside decor complete with red-and-white tablecloths.

 But La Botte is no tourist trap.
-It’s actually one of the better Italian restaurants in Budapest with a trattoria-like menu.
-Their hand-made tortelloni stuffed with ricotta and spinach is perfectly al dente and comes topped with cherry tomatoes and a tangy tomato sauce (€10).
-I only wished the plate had contained more than five oversized pieces of the navel-shaped pasta.
-The oblong, medium-crust pizzas that come out of the wood-burning oven exhibit an incredibly soft dough and yeasty depth.
-Don't miss them.
-The raspberry panna cotta (€4) at La Botte is lightly sweet, with a creamy, almost liquid texture, unlike the jelly-like versions so common elsewhere.
+In fact, it's one of the better Italian restaurants in Budapest.
+Their handmade tortelloni stuffed with ricotta and spinach is perfectly al dente and comes topped with a tangy tomato sauce (€10).
+I only wish the plate contained more than five oversized pieces of the navel-shaped pasta.
+The oblong, medium-crust pizzas are made in a wood-burning oven and exhibit a soft dough and yeasty depth.
+The raspberry panna cotta (€4) is light with a creamy unlike the jelly-like versions so common elsewhere.

-If you enjoy people watching - who doesn’t? - sit at the outdoor tables during the warmer months for a front-row seat of the throngs passing through Váci Street.
-Finally, a word to the wise: even if the Hungarian dishes pique your interest, you're better off sticking to Italian food at La Botte.
+If you enjoy people watching—who doesn’t?—sit at the outdoor tables during the warmer months for a front-row seat of the throngs passing through Váci Street.
+Finally, a word to the wise: even if the Hungarian dishes pique your interest, you're better off sticking to Italian food here.